lemanschik/code-oss-stealify/README.md

 ### Live Share

 If you'd like to collaborate with someone on a swing (e.g. doing a technical interview or remote tutoring session), then you can install the [Live Share](https://aka.ms/vsls) extension, start a session, and then co-edit your swing in real-time.
-Note that Live Share support is currently limited to [workspace swings](#workspace-swings).
-Temporary swings, and swings opened from GistPad (i.e. stored in a gist) aren't currently supported.
+Note that Live Share support is currently limited to [workspace swings](#workspace).
+Temporary, and opened from GistPad (i.e. stored in a gist) aren't currently supported.

 <img width="700px" src="https://user-images.githubusercontent.com/116461/103246112-2d6b1500-4917-11eb-98af-cfbda51b1ace.gif" />